guettli/missing-internet-specs/README.md

 ## Alternative zu CSV

 [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) is very estalished.
-A lot of time gets wasted by a lot of people because CSV has several weaknesses.
+A lot of time gets wasted by a lot of people every day because CSV has several weaknesses.

 JSON/YAML/XML are not an alternative since CSV is a tabular format.